-If you are a regular reader of money blogs, you probably won’t have gotten far without seeing posts about Matched Betting.
+If you are a regular reader of personal finance blogs, you probably won’t have gotten far without seeing posts about Matched Betting.
 There is a very good reason for this – because it is one of the fastest ways to legitimately make some extra cash.

 However, just like most things in life, it requires a lot of time and effort especially at the beginning, and getting your head around it can be a daunting prospect.

 I came from a different starting point from a lot of Matched Betting newbies, because my husband had already done a bit previously and used up a lot of my sign up offers, so this made getting started even more of a challenge for me.
 However, I truly believe that with a bit of time and dedication, anyone can get to grips with it – if I can, then you can too!

 What exactly is matched betting?